-The Denison employee culture survey has 50 questions and covers four many areas: Adaptability, Mission, Involvement and Consistency.
+The Denison Organizational Culture Survey has 50 questions and covers four many areas: Adaptability, Mission, Involvement and Consistency.
 Outputs are presented as a wheel showing relative cultural strengths and weaknesses.Summary by The World of Work Project

 The Denison organizational culture survey is a 50 question employee survey.
 It covers four core cultural areas: Adaptability, Mission, Involvement and Consistency.
-Each of those areas is broken down into 3 sub-categories, giving a total of 12 areas of cultural assessment.
+The survey breaks these four areas down into 3 sub-categories, giving a total of 12 areas of cultural assessment.
 At the heart of the model or survey are the organizations beliefs and assumptions.

-The output of the survey is provided in the form of a wheel, or radial diagram, and organizations can use their results to shape future change initiatives.
+The output of the survey is provided in the form of a wheel, or radial diagram.
+Organizations can use their results to shape future change initiatives.

 The World of Work Project View

-The Denison survey looks reasonable, but we’ve never used it in a work environment so can only comment on it in a limited fashion.
+The Denison Organizational Culture Survey looks reasonable, but we’ve never used it in a work environment.
+As a result, we can only comment on it in a limited fashion.

 Overall its four high level areas of focus appear reasonable, as do the dimensions of internal and external focus and flexibility and stability.
 We think, however, that the version of the model that we’ve seen is somewhat limited in what it covers.
-Additional areas such as hierarchical power, fear, trust, wellbeing and mental health, change readiness and recognition may all shed further light on an organization, though of course they may be covered further in this framework in ways that we’ve not seen.
+Additional areas such as hierarchical power, fear, trust, wellbeing and mental health, change readiness and recognition may all shed further light on an organization.
+Of course they may be covered further in this framework in ways that we’ve not seen.

 This post is based on original content as created by Dr Daniel Denison, currently at the International Institute of Management Development in Switzerland.
 You can learn more about the model and approach from the Denison Consulting website.